St-Parker/git-demo/README.md

 This is my first repo

-## Ipsum Below
+## Website contents

-Gravitas on group
+Here are the files on my Website

-Pickles on nmy burger
+1. index.html